Skip to main content

 terraform apply

-15. Confirm the creation — type yes and press Enter.
-The created resources are displayed in the control panel.
+15. Confirm creation — enter yes and press Enter.
+The created resources will appear in the control panel.

-16. If there were not enough quotas to create resources, increase the quotas.
+16. If quotas were insufficient to create the resources, increase the quotas.

-For all network disk types except for the Universal v2 type, the number of IOPS is fixed and depends on the disk type.
-The available IOPS in different disk types can be viewed in the Network Disk Limits subsection.
+For all network volume types, except for the Universal v2 type, the number of IOPS is fixed and depends on the volume type.
+Available IOPS values for different volume types can be viewed in the Network volume limits subsection.

 1. Get an image.